nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 ## How is Support for Kubernetes Jobs Implemented

 Each Nautobot job has one or more associated job queues.
-A job queue, defines configuration for executing Nautobot jobs.
-In traditional, Celery-based deployment, each Celery worker defines one or more task queues.
+A job queue defines configuration for executing Nautobot jobs.
+In traditional Celery-based deployment, each Celery worker defines one or more task queues.
 If you add a job to a specific job queue, then one of the workers that has this task queue configured will pick up and execute a job.

 The pattern changes a bit, when Kubernetes jobs are used to execute Nautobot jobs.
 The job queue is no longer associated with the task queue on a Celery worker.
-The job queue has a Kubernetes job manifest associated with.
+The job queue has a Kubernetes job manifest associated with it.
 There is one-to-one mapping between a job queue and a Kubernetes job manifest, which means that each job queue configured in Nautobot requires a dedicated Kubernetes job manifest.

 Before Nautobot can execute a job, it must first load the Kubernetes job manifest.
 Nautobot gets manifests from the file system.
 All manifests must be stored in a single base directory.
-There should be one directory for each job queue configured.
+There should be one directory for each configured job queue.
-The directory name must match with the job queue configured in Nautobot.
-Nautobot support Kubernetes job manifest in a JSON or YAML formats.
+The directory name must match the job queue configured in Nautobot.
+Nautobot supports Kubernetes job manifests in JSON or YAML format.
 The file name must be either `manifest.json` or `manifest.yaml`.
 The file must contain the Kubernetes job manifest.